Assasans/axel/README.md

 See [CLIENT-SETUP.md](CLIENT-SETUP.md) for instructions on how to set up the client.

-See [SERVER-SETUP.md](SERVER-SETUP.md) for instructions on how to set up the server.
+See [SERVER-SETUP.md](SERVER-SETUP.md) for instructions on how to set up the server and the database.

 See [DUMPING.md](DUMPING.md) for instructions on how to inspect the game code yourself.